Apple Pie: How to Make It Taste Better!

 What do I do when autumn comes around?
 I pick apples and make apple pie with them.
 It's amazing how many apples can be found on abandoned trees on the lanes just outside London.
 I go out with my husband and son and pick apples that nobody else wants every weekend during September and we have made some delicious apples pies.

-We also find lots of blackberries and I often add them to the apples and make a crumble top -they are extremely yummy too and practically completely free!
+We also find lots of blackberries and I often add them to the apples and make a crumble top -they are extremely tasty too and practically completely free!

 I hope I will encourage you to have a go at baking one.

-My Apples - They are not large but they are very juicy
+They are not Large but they are Very Juicy

 In this recipe you don't only put lemon juice in with the apples, but you add zest in the pastry.
 I'd never thought of adding anything to pastry before I came across this, although now I add all sorts of herbs to savory pastry too, so it was a new thing for me and it turned out so good.